Running PySparkling on Databricks Azure Cluster¶

 In order to connect to Databricks from Azure, please make sure you have created user inside Azure Active Directory and using that user for the Databricks Login.

-In order to create the Python library in Databricks, go to Libraries, select Upload Python Egg or Pipy and insert
+In order to create the Python library in Databricks, go to Libraries, select PiPy as the library source and type in:

 h2o_pysparkling_2.2for the latest PySparkling for Spark 2.2.